 Keep repeating and before the last fold of the triangle, brush with water then fold to seal.
 Repeat process until no more fillings left.

-Bake for 20-25 minutes or until golden brown.
+BAKE: Bake for 25-30 minutes or until golden brown.

-Remove and let cool for 5 minutes.
 Serve immediately with your favorite dip like hummus or a tzatziki sauce.

-HOW CAN I MODIFY THIS SPANAKOPITA TRIANGLES RECIPE?
+WAYS TO MODIFY THIS SPANAKOPITA TRIANGLES RECIPE

 NUTS: I love adding toasted pine nuts to my spinach mixture.
 I would just use a few in each triangle.
+You also could add walnuts or sliced almonds.

 SPICES: The spices can add a lot of flavor to the triangles.
 I love using sumac or za’atar for a nice earthy flavor.
 You could try smoked paprika for a smoky flavor.
 Italian seasoning is a also a nice addition.

 HERBS: Fresh herbs are always a nice addition.
-Aside from parsley I like chopped chives, spring onion, green onions, fresh dill, mint or thyme.
+Aside from parsley I like chopped chives, spring onion, green onions, fresh dill, fresh mint or thyme.

 TIPS FOR THIS SPANAKOPITA TRIANGLES RECIPE